 But as explored below, international criminal organisations are now more able to manipulate the system, putting the safety and wellbeing of these immigrant workers in danger.
 This has led to the number of modern slavery cases reported within the UK care industry more than doubling in the past year.
 For example, between January and March 2023 there were 109 potential victims.

 Investigators say the care industry is now a “top priority”.
-The Gangmasters and Labour Abuse Authority currently have 17 ongoing investigations in the care sector.
+The Gang masters and Labour Abuse Authority currently have 17 ongoing investigations in the care sector.
 UNSEEN, the Government approved anti-slavery helpline, says the rise in calls to them about the care sector in the past 12 months is because “the Government has made it easier for oversees social care staff to work in the UK post BREXIT”.
 For example, between March 2022 and March 2023, the Government issued 102,000 skilled worker health and care visas to foreign workers.

 Given these harrowing statistics, it is even more important for those working within adult social care to be aware of and to be able to identify the signs of modern slavery.